matt70iu/Project-4-fullstack-v2/README.md

 - I hope to be able to impleamant this feature fully for project submission once previously mentioned bug is resolved.

+- As mentioned above, I have had to remove this feature for submission, but hope to resolve rendering issue in the future.

+### Content

+- All content is for illustrative purposes and was obtained from the code institute course content.

 ## Credits